trapexit/mergerfs/README.md

 | newest (newest file) | Pick the file / directory with the largest mtime.
 For **create** category it will exclude readonly drives and those with free space less than **minfreespace** (unless there is no other option). |
 | rand (random) | Calls **all** and then randomizes. |

+**eplfs**, **eplus**, and **epmf** are path preserving policies.
+As the descriptions above explain they will only consider drives where the path being accessed exists.
+Non-path preserving policies will clone paths as necessary.

 #### Defaults ####

 | Category | Policy |